langbnj/ptms/README.md

 ## Note

 Please don't hesitate to contact me/us for questions and assistance with these scripts (<benjamin.lang@cantab.net>).
-They have grown historically as these analyses grew far more complex than originally envisioned, though hopefully they are commented well enough to follow along and use them.
+They have grown historically as these analyses grew far more complex than originally envisioned, though we have done our best to comment them well enough to follow along and use them.
 Thank you!